-Throughout the year, the Acting Chairman made presentations to members and staffs of the Committees on Veterans' Affairs of the Senate and House of Representatives and of the Subcommittee on VA, HUD, and Independent Agencies of the House and Senate Committees on Appropriations.
-These presentations concerned the Board's efforts to improve decisional quality and reduce the number of appeals remanded to VA Regional Offices for development of the record, while maintaining the improvements in productivity and decision timeliness the Board has made in recent years.
-The Acting Chairman also testified at an oversight hearing before the Subcommittee on Compensation, Pension, Insurance, and Memorial Affairs of the House Committee on Veterans' Affairs.
+During fiscal year 1999, the Chairman made presentations to members and staffs of the Committees on Veterans' Affairs of the Senate and House of Representatives and of the Subcommittee on VA, HUD, and Independent Agencies of the House and Senate Committees on Appropriations.
+Topics included an overview of the Board's future objectives, to include improvements in Board productivity and timeliness, validation of the Board's FY 2000 budget, and the emerging use of video systems for Videoconference appellate hearings.